LineageOS/charter/device-support-requirements.md

 ## Encryption

 * All devices that supported hardware-backed encryption on their stock OS MUST support hardware-backed encryption.
+* All devices that support hardware-backed encryption and shipped stock as forceencrypt MUST default to forceencrypt enabled.
 * All devices that shipped stock as forceencrypt SHOULD default to forceencrypt enabled.
 * All devices MUST support software encryption.